maythamfahmi/CryptoNet/README.md

 ### Short intro

-The are 2 ways to encrypt and decrypt content:
+The library can use its own self-generated RSA key pairs (Private/Public key) to encrypt and decrypt content.
- 1. Asymmetric RSA key pair (self generated keys).
- 2. Asymmetric X509 Certificate (use own certificate).

-Both ways:
- - Have a Private and Public key.
- - Use Public key to encrypt.
- - Use Private key to decrypt.
- - For RSA way, you need to generate RSA key pair first (Private/Public key).
+You can store the private key on one or more machines.
+The public key can easily distribute to all clients.

+> Note: Please be aware of not to distribute private key publicly and keep it in a safe place.
+If private key mistakenly gets exposed, you need to re-issue new keys.
+The content > that is already encrypted with private key, can not be decrypted back with the new generated private key.
+So before updating private key or deleting the old key ensure all your content are decrypted, other wise you lose the content.

+It is also possible to use asymmetric keys of X509 Certificate instead of generating your own keys.

+The main concept with asymmertice encryption, is that you have a Private and Public key.
+You use Public key to encrypt the content with and use Private key to decrypt the content back again.

 You find the comlete and all [examples](https://github.com/maythamfahmi/CryptoNet/blob/main/CryptoNetCmd/Example.cs) here.